mgroupntua/NumericalAnalyzers/programming/chapter1.md

 ```

 The boundary condtions are applied on each node using its key and on the degree of freedom
-(translational along x,y,z-axes or rotational about x,y,z-axes), as:
+that is constrained (translational along x,y,z-axes or rotational about x,y,z-axes), as:

 ```csharp
 // Define Boundary Conditions: Constrain bottom nodes of the model.